 The facility uses a Victim Notification Form to document that they have notified offenders who alleged sexual abuse as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
-A review of the investigative files revealed that there were a couple of cases where the alleged victim in an unfounded case had not been notified.
-The facility is aware of the problem and is implementing a process to ensure all offenders of sexual abuse allegations are notified in the future.
+A review of the investigative files revealed that there was one case of criminal abuse investigated by the facility and the victim was notified of the status of his case.
 When the agency does not conduct the investigation themselves, they do request that the investigative agency notify them of the outcome or status on the case.
-A review of the case files revealed that there were a couple of cases that where the notice remains outstanding.

-When the agency does not conduct the investigation into an inmate's allegation of sexual abuse in the facility, the agency requests the relevant information from the investigative agency in order to inform the inmate.
+When the agency does not conduct the investigation into an inmate's allegation of sexual abuse in the facility, the agency requests the relevant information from the investigative agency to inform the inmate.
 The agency policy 409.09 requires that inmates be notified if following an inmate 's allegation that a staff member has committed sexual abuse against the inmate, (unless the agency has determined that the allegation is unfounded) whenever the staff member is no longer posted within the inmate 's unit; The staff member is no longer employed at the facility; The agency learns that the staff member has been indicted on a charge related to sexual abuse within the facility; or The agency learns that the staff member has been convicted on a charge related to sexual abuse within the facility.
-I reviewed an investigative file that required notice in this category.
-Notice was provided in writing.

 Agency policy 409.09 requires that following an inmate's allegation that he or she has been sexually abused by another inmate in an agency facility, the agency subsequently must inform the alleged victim whenever: • The agency learns that the alleged abuser has been indicted on a charge related to sexual abuse within the facility; or • The agency learns that the alleged abuser has been convicted on a charge related to sexual abuse within the facility.
 A review of investigative files indicates that this is the practice at the facility.

-The facility has not documented in writing all notices to alleged sexual abuse victims.
-It appears as though some inmates either were not advised of the outcome of their case or they refused to sign the notification form indicating they were notified.
-In cases where an offender refuses to acknowledge notice, the facility should document the refusal.
+The facility has documented in writing all notices to alleged sexual abuse victims.
+In cases where an offender refuses to acknowledge notice, the facility would document the refusal.

-Corrective Action Required:

-Document in writing all notices to alleged sexual abuse victims.

-Update: The facility has provided written notice to inmates in all sexual abuse cases.

 115.76 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion According to agency policy 126, page 2, paragraph 3, agency staff are subject to disciplinary sanctions up to and including termination for violating agency sexual abuse or sexual harassment policies.
 Policy 126, Page 2, paragraph 3 states, "Termination shall be the presumptive disciplinary sanction for staff who have engaged in sexual abuse."
 There were no disciplinary actions to review of staff related to an incident of sexual abuse.
-All disciplinary sanctions imposed for violations of agency policies relating to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
+All disciplinary sanctions imposed for violations of agency policies relating to sexual abuse or sexual harassment (other than engaging in sexual abuse) commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
 All terminations for violations of agency sexual abuse or sexual harassment policies, or resignations by staff who would have been terminated if not for their resignation, are reported to law enforcement agencies, unless the activity was clearly not criminal, and to any relevant licensing bodies.
 In the past 12 months, there have been no cases at this facility that required staff to be reported to law enforcement or to the relevant licensing body.